onemarc/Test-tasks/Part 4: Creativity and Curiosity/README.md

 ### For the first task, I created a simple Flask web application, but using Flask as a backend tool, we can develop an application that helps different people demonstrate their skills or list the platforms they need on their resume or GitHub profile.
-The layout is shown below
+The layout is shown below:
 ![image](https://github.com/user-attachments/assets/e4ba7107-757d-4d89-87e3-72bc85980090)

 ![image](https://github.com/user-attachments/assets/c32036dd-7c8a-42ea-a02f-1daca76c9e17)